igorbrigadir/ishkurs-guide-dataset/guide.md

 Trancecore and Freeform artists, labels, compilations and music do a lot of bleeding, so don't feel ashamed if you can't tell the difference between the two.
 Basically, if its hard and driving and trying to fuck you up, it's probably Freeform...and if it's uplifting and epic, then it's a Trancecore track you're listening to.
 Be on the lookout for recycled anthems from Anthem and Epic Trance (as well as that nauseating "NOT Trance" shite).
 It's actually pretty tolerable, probably because there's no room nor time for 3-minute long breakdowns in Hardcore.

-## Freeform: Acidcore
+## Freeform
-*aka:  Freeform* in the Hard Dance group, emerged in 00s
+*aka:  Acidcore* in the Hard Dance group, emerged in 00s

 What a meaningless name for a music genre.
 Fucking FREEFORM?!?!?
 What the hell does that mean?
 That could be anything, from chaotic dissonance to a Beatles jam session.
 But it mostly chooses to be re-constituted Happy Hardcore and Trancecore, mixed in with lots of acid.
 But in a "free" form of way, or something.
 It's basically just the next level for the never-say-die world of childish ritalin happy beats.
 Freeform is a lot like Happy Hardcore, but without all the cheese.
 Or like really fast Progressive Trance, but without all the annoying anthems.
 Or like NRG, but without all the stupid.

 ## Digital: Digital Hardcore

 Punk-infused Hardcore.
 It's really just the sound of one guy (Alec Empire) and then maybe others who come into contact with him.
 It's also got that radical, anti-authoritarian edge that angsty rebellious teenager types seem to love so much.
 Basically thrash metal with drum machines.
 If you can make out what anyone is saying in any of their tracks, you've gotten further along in it than I have.
 Though on cool summer days some Atari Teenage Riot can be very refreshing!